1887 Indianapolis (Hoosiers)

 Photo B

-Dated 1887.
+Dated mid-May 1887.
 Old Judge baseball card of L Corcoran (87).
 Full view at left, detail view at right.
-Photo date confirmed as this was the only year Corcoran played for Indianapolis.
-He was released early in the 1887 season.
-Uniform matches team photo above, see photo A. Cap appears to have broad stripes.
+Year of photo confirmed as this was the only year Corcoran played for Indianapolis.
+Date of mid-May 1887 determined by the fact the Corcoran joined the Indianapolis team on May 9 and was released by the end of the month.
+Uniform matches team photo above.
+Cap appears to have broad stripes.
 Year Corcoran with team from baseball-reference.com.
+Date of Corcoran signing and release from Bob LeMoine, SABR BioProject: Larry Corcoran, retrieved June 24, 2025.

 Photo C

-Dated 1887.
+Dated mid-May 1887.
 Old Judge baseball card of T Arundel (87).
 Full view at left, detail view at right.
 Photo date confirmed as this was the only year Arundel played for Indianapolis.
-Detail view shows broad stripes on cap.
+A mid-May date can be suggested by the similarity in studio background to the Corcoran image above from this time period.
+Detail view showed broad stripes on cap.
 Year Arundel with team from baseball-reference.com.

 Photo D

-Dated 1887.
+Dated 1887, likely mid-May 1887.
 Old Judge cabinet card of H Boyle (87-89).
 Full view at left, detail view at right.
+This image was likely to have been made at the same time as the images above.
 Detail view shows broad dark stripes on a dark cap, and a shirt with a button placket and a narrow shirt pocket.
-Boyle may be wearing a light gray uniform in this photo.
+Boyle may have been wearing a light gray uniform in this photo.
 Years Boyle with team from baseball-reference.com.
+Image from the Metropolitan Museum of Art.

 Dated circa 1887.
-Buchner Gold Coin baseball cards of J Denny (87-89), left, and E Seery (87-89).
+Buchner Gold Coin baseball cards of J Denny (87-89), left, and E Seery (87-89), right.
 Both illustrations show a red diamond on the shirt front.
 The Denny card shows a red diamond on the top of the cap as well.
 This diamond motif, albeit as a black diamond, was used by the St. Louis NL club in 1886.
 The St. Louis club disbanded before 1887 and many players came to Indianapolis.
 Both Denny and Seery played for St Louis in 1886 and Indianapolis in 1887.
 There is no photographic or written documentation to confirm this uniform was worn by the team.
+This uniform may have been a creation of the artist based on knowledge of the 1886 St. Louis uniform.
 Years with teams from baseball-reference.com.
 Images from oldcardboard.com.

 Dated circa 1887.
 Buchner Gold Coin baseball cards of J Denny (87-89), left, and M Polhemus (87).
 Illustrations show a cap with red horizontal bands and a shirt placket with red trim.
 There is no photographic or written documentation to confirm this uniform was worn by the team.
 Years with team from baseball-reference.com.
 Images from oldcardboard.com.

 Dated circa 1888.
 Goodwin Champions baseball card of J Glasscock (87-89).
 Full view at left, detail view at right.
-This illustration may depict the gray uniform of 1887, in combination with the red striped cap, red belt and red stockings of the white uniform of 1887.
+This illustration depicted a gray uniform with the red-striped cap, red belt and red stockings.
 Years with team from baseball-reference.com.
 Images from oldcardboard.com.

 Written documentation on this uniform: